rahulengg1/payment-plan-generator/README.md

 1. Clone the repository.
 2. Go inside the project directory using command line.
 3. Install mvn and execute mvn clean spring-boot:run.
-Application port is 8080, you can change in Application.properties file.
+Application port is 8080, you can change in application.properties file.
 4. Test the endpoint localhost:8080/generate-plan using the request payload mentioned below using any REST API test tools such as     Postman or SoapUi.